Bengerthelorf/Markdown/README.md

 #### GUI

-You can also download the installer from the official website.
+You can also download the installer from the official website: [Git](https://git-scm.com/download/win) and [VSCode](https://code.visualstudio.com/Download)

 ### Windows 7 or 8